ztachip/ztachip/README.md

 Unlike many other AI hardware architectures, ztachip is flexible enough to run not just neural-network functions, but also a wide range of image processing such as image resizing, edge detection, image blurring, optical flow, harris corner feature extraction,...

+Latest results based on SSD-MobiNet AI inference performance show ztachip to be 5.5x more computational efficient than Nvidia's Jetson Nano and 37x more computational efficient than Google's TPU edge.
+Click [here](https://github.com/ztachip/ztachip/blob/master/Documentation/conclusion.md) for detailed performance analysis.

 # Demonstration